Creature Songs based on Collective Nouns

 Don't mess with a mess of chilled iguanas

 Iguanas are the largest lizards in America.
-They have a very long and sharp tail that is used mainly for defense - an iguana can punch or whip an enemy with its tail.
+They have a very long, sharp tail that is used mainly for defense - an iguana can punch or whip an enemy with its tail.
 Since they do not need to actively hunt for their food, iguanas are very laid back creatures, typically spending their days lounging in the sun to keep warm and, from time to time, getting up for a snack.
 Green iguanas are tough.
 They can drop from a branch up to 12 metres high, hit the ground and survive!

 Rapping is the art of giving poetry life, bringing out the character within the words and injecting rhythm and energy to create your own unique interpretation.
 Whisk up a suitably cool rap beat on a keyboard and keep repeating verse 1 over and over, putting a gentle stress or emphasis on every word highlighted (see Resource 2), until it begins to groove or attain a life of its own.
 Think of whisking eggs - good things come to those who practice and persevere.
 Enjoy the taste of the words on your lips as you fill in the words between the stresses and repeat the process for the refrain and verse 2 as you find your rapping voice.